tsdtoken/token_contracts/README.md

 The address participating in the Presale round is cross checked in the balances above before accepting ETH from it.

-Considering whitelisted addresses will be from our DB, and we'll sync it with the Private contract `createWhiteListedMapping` is used to populate the above mapping.
+Considering whitelisted addresses will be from our DB, and we'll sync it with the Private contract `createWhiteListedMapping✓` is used to populate the above mapping.

 `buyTokens` acts as the fallback function and is used to allow ETH deposits.
 A consistent if **if-else** statement exists to confirm if the total ETH sent does not equate to more than the tokens available, and if so, **refund** the remaining ETH back to the sender.
 The tokens are sold in tranches, where when remainder tokens traverse between tranches, ETH gains power in reference to TSD.
 Going with a nominal rate of 50 cents, the tranches go with 20%, 16%, 12% and 7.5%.

-All unsold tokens can be burn with `burnRemainingTokensAfterClose` which confirms the close of the Presale ICO round before burning them.
+All unsold tokens can be burn with `burnRemainingTokensAfterClose✓` which confirms the close of the Presale ICO round before burning them.

 We keep track of the total ETH raised, to help with a easy infographic in the website

-`distrubuteTokens` uses instance access to the main contract to transfer tokens from the pvtSaleTokenWallet to the respective ICO participants.
+`distrubuteTokens✓` uses instance access to the main contract to transfer tokens from the pvtSaleTokenWallet to the respective ICO participants.

 The Pre Token contract inherits from the `SecondaryCrowdsaleContract` automatically giving it access to all the methods defined in *SecondaryCrowdsaleContract* as well as *BaseCrowdsaleContract*